AcademySoftwareFoundation/rez/docs/source/caching.rst

 Resolve Caching
 ===============

-Resolve caching is a feature that caches resolves to a `memcached <https://memcached.org/>`_ (in-memory) data store.
+Resolve caching is a feature that caches resolves to a `memcached <https://memcached.org/>`_, an in-memory database.
-Because the data store is in-memory, the full contents of the cache are lost if the memcached service shuts down by any means.

 Memcached is widely used, easy to deploy (because there is no storage needed since it's a single process/executable), and is very fast.